Key dates for 2018

-- Applicants will be notified: April 25th to May 12th
+- Applicants will be notified: By 30 June

 The program will accept up to 25 participants.
 Applicants must be Australian or New Zealand citizens, an Australian permanent resident, or the holder of a permanent Humanitarian Visa, and have completed an: